slowernews/wisdom-tldr/README.md

-###On starting and timing
+###On timing

-Start.
-Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
+Just start.<br>
-You cannot afford to wait for inspiration or opportunities, your time is the most precious thing you own.
+You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.

 > *'Stop making resolutions and start making something.'*